zextras/tech-doc/source/_includes/_installation/ds-replica.rst

 read carefully the whole procedure in this page and make sure the following requirements are satisfied.

-.. note:: We show how to install a Replica on a dedicated node, but it is possible to install it also on another node in the cluster.
+In the remainder, we show how to install one Replica on a dedicated node, but it is possible to install it also on existent node in the cluster.

 * A Multi-Server |product| is already operating correctly